-PhD candidate in Curriculum & Instruction, University of South Florida, Tampa, Florida
+Graduate Certificate in Evaluation, University of South Florida, Tampa, Florida

 Stephen Roggenbaum is employed in the Division of Child and Family Behavioral Health.
 Mr. Roggenbaum's primary areas of research focus include suicide prevention and child welfare.
-His experience includes training, consultation, and evaluation in residential programs for children with emotional disturbances.
+His experience includes training, consultation, and evaluation in suicide prevention and in programs for children with emotional disturbances.
 He has also participated in evaluation and case review projects, curriculum development, and technical assistance support to contracts/grants.
 He has assisted in case outcomes reviews in Wisconsin and Iowa, and served as project director on a number of grants.

-He was part of the research team that researched, designed, and crafted the Youth Suicide Prevention School-Based Guide, which was accepted in 2008 for the Suicide Prevention Resource Center’s Best Practices Registry (BPR) for Suicide Prevention funded by the Substance Abuse and Mental Health Services Administration.
+He was part of the research team that researched, designed, and crafted the Youth Suicide Prevention School-Based Guide, which was accepted in 2008 for the Suicide Prevention Resource Center’s Best Practices Registry for Suicide Prevention, funded by the Substance Abuse and Mental Health Services Administration.
 Mr. Roggenbaum and his team revised and updated The Youth Suicide Prevention School-based Guide in 2012 and also crafted a New York county tailored version.

-Mr. Roggenbaum developed and teaches Suicide Issues In Behavioral Healthcare, an undergraduate course for the Behavioral Health Care Minor at USF.
+Mr. Roggenbaum teaches Behavioral Healthcare Issues for Children and Suicide Issues In Behavioral Healthcare undergraduate courses for the Behavioral Health Care Major at USF.
 In 2007 and 2008, Mr. Roggenbaum was an invited member of an American Association of Suicidology (AAS) task force to help develop the School Suicide Prevention Accreditation Program.

-Mr. Roggenbaum was a former member of the Governor’s Task Force on Suicide Prevention.
-He currently is one of four gubernatorial appointments on the Florida Suicide Prevention Coordinating Council, and is a member of the Florida Suicide Prevention Coalition, and Pasco Aware suicide prevention task force.
+Mr. Roggenbaum currently is in his second gubernatorial appointment term as one of four appointments on the Florida Suicide Prevention Coordinating Council, and is a member of the Florida Suicide Prevention Coalition, and Pasco Aware suicide prevention task force.
+He was a former member of the Florida Governor’s Task Force on Suicide Prevention.